dynamofl/adapter_reference/examples/README.md

 The `mistral_adapter.py` example shows how to create an adapter for Mistral's API, allowing you to use the OpenAI client with Mistral models.

-## Creating Your Own Adapter
+## Creating Your Own Client Implementation

-To create a custom adapter:
+To create a custom OpenAI client implementation:

-1. Start by copying one of the example adapters
+1. Review the `custom_client_example.py` as a starting point
-2. Update the configuration to include your API provider's settings
+2. Implement the same interface as the official OpenAI client
-3. Create mapping functions to convert between OpenAI format and your provider's format
+3. Add your custom authentication, routing, and business logic
-4. Implement the endpoints you need (usually just `/v1/chat/completions`)
+4. Replace the `get_openai_client()` function in `app.py` with your implementation

 ## Best Practices

-When creating an adapter, consider the following best practices:
+When customizing the OpenAI client implementation, consider these best practices:

-1. **Model Mapping**: Create a clear mapping between OpenAI model names and your provider's model names
+1. **Maintain Interface Compatibility**: Ensure your custom client has the same methods and parameters as the official client
-2. **Error Handling**: Convert your provider's error messages to OpenAI-compatible formats
+2. **Proper Error Handling**: Convert your custom errors to match OpenAI's error format
-3. **Streaming Support**: Implement streaming properly to maintain compatibility
+3. **Streaming Support**: Implement streaming correctly to maintain compatibility
-4. **Authentication**: Reuse the authentication system from the base proxy
+4. **Authentication**: Implement your organization's authentication requirements
-5. **Documentation**: Document how to use your adapter, including any limitations or differences
+5. **Documentation**: Document your custom client implementation thoroughly